 MicroVision's shares were split on a 1:8 basis on 21 February 2012.
 So if you had owned 8 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your MicroVision shares – just the quantity.
 However, indirectly, the new 700% higher share price could have impacted the market appetite for MicroVision shares which in turn could have impacted MicroVision's share price.

-MicroVision, Inc. develops PicoP scanning technology to create high-resolution miniature projection, and three-dimensional sensing and image capture solutions in the United States and Asia.
-Its PicoP scanning technology includes micro-electrical mechanical systems, laser diodes, opto-mechanics, and electronics.
-The company also develops a light detection and ranging engine for consumer electronic applications and automotive collision avoidance systems.
-It licenses its products primarily to original equipment manufacturers and original design manufacturers.
+MicroVision, Inc. develops scanning technology to create a high-resolution miniature projection and three-dimensional sensing and image capture solutions under the PicoP brand name in the United States.
+Its PicoP scanning technology is based on micro-electrical mechanical systems, laser diodes, opto-mechanics, and electronics.
+The company's products are used in interactive and non-interactive projected displays; 3D perceptive light detection and ranging (LiDAR) sensing for consumer electronics; augmented/mixed reality; and 3D Perceptive LiDAR sensing for automotive active collision avoidance systems.
+It sells its products primarily to original equipment manufacturers and original design manufacturers.
 MicroVision, Inc. was founded in 1993 and is headquartered in Redmond, Washington.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.